Central Office Assistant

 Eligibility

-• Candidates must be currently enrolled in classes.
+• Candidates must be a matriculating student and currently enrolled in classes.

 • Candidates must not be on disciplinary probation through the student conduct process or in deferred eviction status.